moonkie

 Montessori materials are intended to be hands-on and interactive, but they can be expensive or difficult to find, depending on where you live.
 Some parents have the means or connections to resources, but others may find this challenging.

 This struggle will grow as your child grows.
 Initially, simple materials will work well.
-But eventually, tools like microscopes, special programs, or a chemistry set will be necessary to complete state course requirements.
+But eventually, tools such as microscopes, specialized programs, or a chemistry set will be necessary to complete state course requirements.
 These can possibly be borrowed or shared among a homeschool community near you, so reach out!

 3. Difficulty Balancing State Requirements

-The states won't view a "well-rounded education" the same way you do, so striking a balance that satisfies requirements while building your child's real-world skills and interests will challenge you.
+The states won't view a "well-rounded education" the same way you do, so striking a balance that satisfies requirements while building your child's real-world skills and interests will be challenging.

 Stay up to date on state requirements and put textbook material into real-world practice wherever you can.
 Homeschool co-ops help make this possible!